Deontay Wilder vs Tyson Fury

 Wilder swings the momentum in his favour, changes the fight in round 9, as he pulls the trigger, throws a few punches, missing with a couple, but landing a great left hook which puts Fury down quite heavily, Fury looks in some distress, takes 9 seconds, but beats the count, Wilder smells blood as goes for the finish, inflicts follow up punishment, but doesn't inflict a real beating, and Fury recovers well.
 Fury not only survives, but comes back with a brilliant round 10, boxes extremely well, lands some hard shots.

-After 11 rounds, it seems Wilder needs a knock out, he goes out on his shield, and swings for the fences.
-Wilder seems to turn the fight around as he lands a flush right hand followed by a deadly looking left hook, sending Fury crashing down like a ton of bricks and looking like he is done, Wilder thinks he's knocked Fury out as the challenger lies flat on his back for a few seconds.
+Wilder seems to turn the fight around in round 12, as he lands a great right hand which takes away Fury's legs, and then catches Fury on his way down with a deadly looking left hook which adds impact to the knockdown.
+Fury looks like he is done, Wilder thinks he's knocked Fury out as the challenger lies on his back.